Spyderisk/system-modeller-deployment/README.md

-# Spyderisk System Modeller Deployment tree
+# Spyderisk System Modeller Deployment project

-## Overview
+The software tools created by the [Spyderisk Open Project](https://github.com/Spyderisk) only works in very specific circumstances.
+This project exists to make it easier for you to get Spyderisk running in those few circumstances.

-This project contains scripts and configuration files to deploy an instance of the open source [Spyderisk System Modeller](https://github.com/Spyderisk/system-modeller) on a machine you control.
-See the system-modeller project for all other information about Spyderisk.
+Here you will find instructions, scripts and configuration files to deploy an instance of the open source [Spyderisk System Modeller](https://github.com/Spyderisk/system-modeller) on a machine you control.
+The System Modeller project repository has a lot more information about Spyderisk including academic reports and papers, plus of course the computer source code that this Deployment project will get running on your system.

-Spyderisk is fully available but only works in very specific circumstances.
-This README file documents how to deploy Spyderisk in those few circumstances.
-We expect Spyderisk to become increasingly easy to install and run.
+We [welcome contributions to this project](./CONTRIBUTING.md).
+There's a lot to be done.

+# Where will Spyderisk run?

 Spyderisk is open source, therefore it is primarily written for and targeted to Linux/Unix.
 We have made some efforts to make it work on Windows too, and